TCU Band Camp

 Camp participants will be provided lunch each day.
 Students may NOT leave the campus at any time when camp is in session.
 Please contact Sharie Owens at firstname.lastname@example.org with any dietary concerns.

 The camp is open to all students entering grades 6-8 in the Fall of 2023 who have played on their instrument for at least one year in a scholastic setting.

 Music School Music Experience

 Middle school students will be involved in large ensemble rehearsals, sectionals and a short elective – all of which will be taught by TCU faculty, TCU music alumni and local band directors.

 Camp participants will participate in the music experiences listed below:

 Concert Band – Middle school bands directed by Matt Garrett and Brian Youngblood

 Sectionals & Specialized Electives – Directed by TCU faculty, TCU music alumni and local band directors.

 Middle School Commuter Camp Program

-Commuter students will be provided lunch on both days; no breakfast meals are included.
+Commuter students will be provided lunch and dinner on Friday and lunch on Saturday; no breakfast meals are included.
 Students may NOT leave the campus at any time when camp is in session.
 Please contact Sharie Owens at email@example.com with any dietary concerns.